-If you are in China or temporarily visit China, it’s hard to open Google, Gmail, Slideshare, Twitter, etc. Internet Censorship is fine.
-But… I strongly suggest there should be one exception.
-We, as developers, should be able to access.
-It’s a must to do a better job.
+If you are in China or temporarily visit China, it’s hard to open webistes like Google, Gmail, Youtube.
+Even Slideshare!
+Internet Censorship is fine.
+But… I strongly insist developers should have the rights to access.
+To do a better job.

 Update Per Audience Feedback: